edrep/php-gmail-deleter/README.md

 You can also use the Gmail API Quickstart guide (click on ENABLE THE GMAIL API): https://developers.google.com/gmail/api/quickstart/php

-2) Create OAuth Client ID credentials.
+2) Create OAuth Client ID credentials

 If you used the Quickstart guide, they will generate them for you.

 3) Download your credentials JSON and save them to `auth/credentials.json`

+4) Run `composer install`

-4) Run `php deleteTrash.php` and walk through the authorization process
+5) Run `php deleteTrash.php` and walk through the authorization process

-5) Watch email threads disappear from your Trash folder
+6) Watch email threads disappear from your Trash folder